-This module handles most configuration for ssh and ssh keys.
-Many images have default ssh keys, which can be removed using ssh\deletekeys.
-Since removing default keys is usually the desired behavior this option is enabled by default.
+Host keys are for authenticating a specific instance.
+Many images have default host SSH keys, which can be removed using ssh\deletekeys.
+This prevents re-use of a private host key from an image on multiple machines.
+Since removing default host keys is usually the desired behavior this option is enabled by default.

-Keys can be added using the ssh\keys configuration key.
+Host keys can be added using the ssh\keys configuration key.
 The argument to this config key should be a dictionary entries for the public and private keys of each desired key type.
 Entries in the ssh\keys config dict should have keys in the format <key type>\private and <key type>\public, e.g. rsa\private: <key> and rsa\public: <key>.
 See below for supported key types.
 Not all key types have to be specified, ones left unspecified will not be used.
 If this config option is used, then no keys will be generated.

-Note: when specifying private keys in cloud-config, care should be taken to ensure that the communication between the data source and the instance is secure
+Note: when specifying private host keys in cloud-config, care should be taken to ensure that the communication between the data source and the instance is secure

-Note: to specify multiline private keys, use yaml multiline syntax
+Note: to specify multiline private host keys, use yaml multiline syntax

-If no keys are specified using ssh\keys, then keys will be generated using ssh-keygen.
-By default one public/private pair of each supported key type will be generated.
-The key types to generate can be specified using the ssh\genkeytypes config flag, which accepts a list of key types to use.
-For each key type for which this module has been instructed to create a keypair, if a key of the same type is already present on the system (i.e. if ssh\deletekeys was false), no key will be generated.
+If no host keys are specified using ssh\keys, then keys will be generated using ssh-keygen.
+By default one public/private pair of each supported host key type will be generated.
+The key types to generate can be specified using the ssh\genkeytypes config flag, which accepts a list of host key types to use.
+For each host key type for which this module has been instructed to create a keypair, if a key of the same type is already present on the system (i.e. if ssh\deletekeys was false), no key will be generated.

-Supported key types for the ssh\keys and the ssh\qenkeytypes config flags are:
+Supported host key types for the ssh\keys and the ssh\genkeytypes config flags are: